Research data management (148)#

 Presented at the 2024 FoundingGIDE event in Okazaki, Japan: https://founding-gide.eurobioimaging.eu/event/foundinggide-community-event-2024/ Note: much of the presentation was a demonstration of the OME2024-NGFF-Challenge – https://ome.github.io/ome2024-ngff-challenge/ especially of querying an extraction of the metadata (ome/ome2024-ngff-challenge-metadata)

-Tags: Nfdi4Bioimage, Research Data Management
+Tags: Nfdi4Bioimage, Research Data Management, Exclude From Dalia

 OMERO for microscopy research data management#